dirleiro/phone-use-mental-health-capstone/README.md

 **Step 4: Emotion Distribution by Age Group**

 Moving forward, I analyzed how emotions shift across age groups.
 I created a stacked bar chart with ggplot2, displaying the percentage of each dominant emotion across the age groups in the dataset (21-25, 26-30 and 31-35).
-The visualization is shown below:

 ![image](https://github.com/user-attachments/assets/bd5ac9b9-6f8e-4a99-b49c-12c758d1e7c7)